 - Licensed as a registered nurse in Missouri or eligible to take the NCLEX within 90 days of graduation.

-- Be a nurse for less than six months.
+- Be a nurse for less than one year.

 - Commit to the one-year residency program.

-Nurses who apply for a specific RN position and have less than six months of experience as a nurse will automatically be placed into the Nurse Residency Program.
+Nurses who apply for a specific RN position and have less than one year of experience as a nurse will automatically be placed into the Nurse Residency Program.

 - Nurse Residency Program positions are listed as residency clinical nurse RN.